kombucha-js/react-rerenderers/README.md

 setter function, `useInstanceValue()` returns only the current state value and `useInstanceValueSetter()` returns only its setter.

-You might notice that their functionarities are identical; while **React-Rerenderers** offers separated hook funtions for each functionarity of getting the current state and setting the new state, `useState()` offers both functionarities at one go.
+You might notice that their functionalities are identical; while **React-Rerenderers** offers separated hook functions for each functionality of getting the current state and setting the new state, `useState()` offers both functionalities at one go.

 This small difference gives some advantages which `useState()` cannot achieve.